Find out why you always feel tired in the morning and how you can leverage your circadian rhythm for more energy and productivity in the morning.

 Screen Time

-There are a variety of reasons this is disrupting your sleep.
-The first is blue light exposure.
-Blue light interacts with the eyes and the brain in a way that mimics daytime.
-This messes up our circadian rhythm and limits the amount of melatonin we produce before bed.
-This is the hormone that let's us fall asleep naturally and sleep well.
+Blue light refers to a certain wavelength that interacts with the eyes and the brain in a way that mimics daytime (think of a bright blue sky).
+This messes up your circadian rhythm and limits the amount of melatonin you produce before bed.
+Melatonin is the hormone that helps you fall asleep naturally.
 Therefore, using screens before bed can be detrimental to our natural sleep cycles, and this disruption can make us feel tired and unrested.

 Chronic Stress

 When dealing with chronic stress, our bodies hormonal systems and HPA axis can be disrupted.
-This is the system that your body activates when it is under stress and needs to respond.
-Historically, this would be when the body was physically endangered.
-In the scope of modern society, there is an increased activation of this system for non-life threatening events.
-This can be a rude comment by your boss, or rushing to get somewhere on time, etc. We all know the feeling.
+This is the system that your body activates when it is under stress and needs to respond, also known as "fight or flight".
+Historically, this would be when the body was physically endangered, but in the scope of modern society, there is an increased activation of this system for non-life threatening events.

-A poorly regulated HPA axis can lead to an overproduction and retention of cortisol, which can disrupt sleep patterns.
+A poorly regulated HPA axis can lead to an overproduction and retention of cortisol, which disrupts your natural circadian cycle.
+In a properly regulated individual, cortisol levels should follow a quadratic curve.
+Cortisol drops low in the night and then rises in the morning to wake you from sleep.
 A common symptom of excess cortisol is waking in the night around 2-4am without cause.
+It is likely due to an unregulated cortisol spike.
 This can also influence sleep quality, which may make you feel tired in the morning.

-This is a cause that requires holistic intervention and restructuring of your life.
+This is a problem that may need a holistic intervention and restructuring of your life.
 Seeking out a certified coach or doing an analysis of what causes you stress may help you remedy this cause, and you may need to seek out a holistic or medical provider if your symptoms become uncomfortable or severe.
-If you are looking for a more short term way to get back on track, you can explore supplements for reducing cortisol in the body.
+If you are looking for a more short term way to get back on track, you can explore "supplements for reducing cortisol in the body".

 Conclusion

-Check out the rest of our posts for more health and wellness tips.
+Check out the rest of our posts for more health and wellness tips here.
 Let us know if you've tried any of these tips and how they've worked for you.

 Comments